 Introducing mindfulness

-🍁 Press pause, breathe, and rediscover calm
+Press pause, breathe, and rediscover a little steadiness

 What is mindfulness?

-Mindfulness means paying attention to the present moment with curiosity and kindness.
-It helps us notice what’s happening in the mind, the body, and around us — so we can respond with more clarity instead of reacting automatically.
+It helps us notice what is happening in the mind, the body, and around us — so we can respond with more clarity instead of reacting automatically or pushing through on autopilot.

 -